komalsrathi/bash-profile/README.md

-# bash-profile
+# bash-profile template

-This is how my bash profile looks.
-A template for other to organize and annotate the bash profile.
+This repository shows how my bash profile looks.
+A template for others to organize and annotate the bash profile.